SyntaxReference/SyntaxReference.dev/programming-languages/collections/README.md

 const myRealCopy = myArray.splice(0);
 const myRealCopy = myArray.concat();

+// WONT WORK
+const myFakeCopy = myArray;
+// Arrays are reference types in JavaScript!!!
+// Thats like creating a pointer (Be careful) It WONT create a copy

 // ------------------------------------
 // Slice
 // ------------------------------------
 // TODO

 // ------------------------------------
 // Printing Members